joinpursuit/8-0-react-class-components-lab/README.md

 - All components should be React class components.
 - Your lab should still look the same way it did before in the web browser.
-- All of the unit tests should pass on your computer.
 - All of the unit tests should still pass.